inSTEM registration is now open!

 Jonathan Lacey

-Option 1 - Anna Knudsen - Workshop: Building your Profile & Getting Noticed on LinkedIn
+Option 1 - 2:00PM to 3:30PM Anne Knudsen - Workshop: Building your Profile & Getting Noticed on LinkedIn | Storey Hall

-Want to boost your visibility as a researcher and expand your professional network?
 In this workshop, you will get practical tips on building a standout LinkedIn profile, creating engaging content, and making meaningful connections in the research community.
 Learn how to turn LinkedIn into a powerful tool for career growth and knowledge sharing.

-Option 2 - Jonathan Lacey - Workshop: The Future Ready Researcher.
-Being Ready for Multiple Pathways!
+Option 2 - 2:00PM to 3:30PM - Jonathan Lacey - Workshop: The Future Ready Researcher.
+Being Ready for Multiple Pathways! | Green Brain

 Jonathan Lacey started his career as a photonics researcher at the University of Melbourne.
 He spent 10 years in Silicon Valley where he became fascinated by the challenges of helping other researchers make a difference in the world with their ideas, in large companies and university and research lab spinouts.